noes14155/Telegrambot-with-GPT/README.md

 - `GPT_KEY`
 To use GPT4free GPT_KEY = ''
 Key from the provider (including openai).
 Whichever api base you want use the key provided.
-For Naga AI, Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu) , [Naga AI Telegram](https://t.me/chimer_ai)
+Naga AI, Novo, Genius AI, Mandrill AI tested, Use correct API_base and GPT_KEY according to the provider For Naga AI, Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu) , [Naga AI Telegram](https://t.me/naga_ai)

 - `API_BASE`
 To use GPT4free API_BASE = 'http://localhost:1337'
 You can use any provider.
 I have included Naga AI api base.
 Use the key for the same.

+- `DEFAULT_MODEL`
+For some providers like Mandrill, which doesn't support models query, provide a default model.
+Used only if model query returns 404 from the provider.

 - `MAX_HISTORY`
 Number of conversation history to be sent with each request.
 Default value 10.
 Don't put more than 20.